 Let’s put this one to rest once and for all: you should only use a tampon for up to eight hours.
-So, if you’re wondering whether you can sleep with a tampon in, the short answer is yes.
+So, if you’re wondering whether can you sleep with a tampon in, the short answer is yes.
 Your tampon doesn’t know if it’s day or night and will work the same whether you’re sleeping or awake.
 Just be sure to only use a tampon for up to eight hours.
 Given that you may sleep for eight hours, when you’re about to hit the hay and are planning to sleep with a tampon in, just make sure to put in a new one, and then remove the tampon as soon as you wake up.

 If you’re absolutely exhausted and think you’ll sleep longer than that, you should wear a pad instead.
-If you’re worried about tampon timing because you’ve heard of Toxic Shock Syndrome, just know that how long you wear a tampon for does not increase your risk of TSS.
+If you’re worried about tampon timing because you’ve heard of Toxic Shock Syndrome, just know that how long you leave a tampon in for does not increase your risk of TSS.
 You can learn more about Toxic Shock Syndrome here.

 It’s really important to choose the lowest absorbency necessary for your menstrual flow.
 And because your flow varies from day to day, it’s likely that you’ll need to use different absorbencies on different days of your period.
 Figuring out which absorbency you need can be confusing at first, but let’s make it easy – if your tampon is uncomfortable to change, go down a size.
 If your tampon leaks, go up a size.
 Check out this helpful guide to learn more about which tampon size and absorbency is best for you based on your period flow.

 Swimming with a tampon or even just sitting in the water is perfectly normal.
 It may only turn out that the tampon absorbs a small amount of water, then after leaving the water it should be changed at the right time.
 It's best to change your tampon before getting in the water and after getting out.
 Just wearing a tampon in the water is safe and no different from swimming without it.